Critics Agree the WHO Needs Reform, but Trump’s Funding Freeze Benefits Nobody

 In turns of accountability, the WHO does now livestream its World Health Assembly meetings every year to boost transparency.
 But the lack of criticism—and fulsome praise—of China’s COVID-19 response despite obvious problems with the reported numbers of infected and dead has galvanized suspicions of politicization.
 WHO Director Tedros Adhanom Ghebreyesus praised China’s “extraordinary” efforts against COVID-19 that were “setting a new standard for outbreak response.”

 There is unquestionably an effort to avoid an adversarial culture within the WHO’s 194 member states.
-It has consistently sought to try and cajole and co-opt countries into doing the right thing as opposed to publicly calling them out on naming and shaming them.
+It has consistently sought to try and cajole and co-opt countries into doing the right thing as opposed to publicly naming and shaming.

 The notable exception was in 2003-04, when various WHO officials criticized China for downplaying the SARS outbreak.
 “It would have been much better if the Chinese government had been more open in the early stages,” said WHO director-general Gro Harlem Brundtland said at the time.